rogithsaravanank/Prepping/Prepping/notes/Reference.md

 ## Initialization Blocks
 - Initialize instance variable of a class.
-- Instance initialization and static initialization (executed without an instance created).
+- Instance initialization(Every time a object is created) and static initialization (executed without an instance created only once at the start).

 ## Serialization
-- State of object to byte stream to transport over network.
+- Converting State of object to byte stream to transport over network.
 - Used while caching: storing objects in memory for faster access.

 ## File Input and Output